 Wide Receiver (6) – Sammy Watkins, Zay Jones, Andre Holmes, Philly Brown, Brandon Tate, Rod Streater

-Barring some unforseen suspension or injury, the first three guys on this list are virtual locks to make the 53-man roster.
+Barring some unforeseen suspension or injury, the first three guys on this list are virtual locks to make the 53-man roster.
 Philly Brown isn’t necessarily a lock but assuming he continues to take some reps with the first unit, as he did during minicamp, there should be a spot for him on this team.
-Brandon Tate makes the cut as a depth receiver but more importantly as the Bills primary returner – he was phenominal in that role last season.
+Brandon Tate makes the cut as a depth receiver but more importantly as the Bills primary returner – he was phenomenal in that role last season.
 The final spot went to Rod Streater for the sole fact that he has the most experience of the remaining players.
 Walter Powell is a wild card here.
 He used an impressive training camp to make the team in 2016 and it’s not far-fetched to think he could do that again.
-This time around however, he has that four-game suspension looming over his head, for violating the league’s policy on perfromance enhancing substances.
+This time around however, he has that four-game suspension looming over his head, for violating the league’s policy on performance enhancing substances.
 To this point McDermott hasn’t been too forgiving of players who can’t contribute immediately.

 Cut: Dez Lewis, Daikel Shorts, Jeremy Butler, Rashad Ross, Walt Powell, Brandon Reilly

 Tight End (3) – Charles Clay, Nick O’Leary, Jason Croom

 The tight end position heads into training camp as basically a battle between four guys for the third spot on the depth chart.
 Jason Croom gets it in this projection, after being pretty involved in team drills during minicamp.